-Canada has become an ideal haven for many immigrants, and immigrating from Mexico to Canada provides benefits for many individuals seeking a safe, happy, and productive life.
+Canada has become an ideal haven for many immigrants, and immigrating to Canada provides benefits for Mexicans in Canada seeking a safe, happy, and productive life.
 While the benefits may be worth pursuing, the application process contains many steps.
 Working with a good immigration lawyer can help you understand the requirements and complete what is necessary for you to become a Canadian citizen.

 Step by Step Immigrating from Mexico to Canada

 Step 1: Explore Where You Want to Live in Canada

 There are 13 provinces and territories in Canada that all have different cultures, job markets, economies, and visa programs.
 It is important to explore all your options for each province so that you find the location that best fits your lifestyle.
 For example: if you’re in the fishing industry you would have a better chance of getting accepted into a visa program in provinces near the ocean with large fishing businesses.

 Step 2: Find the Right Visa Program for You!

 If you’re a Mexican citizen looking to move to Canada there are several immigration programs you could qualify for.
 The Federal Skilled Workers Program is the most usual way for skilled workers to migrate to Canada from Mexico.
 Each year Immigration, Refugees and Citizenship Canada (IRCC), invites from all over the world skilled workers to migrate to Canada with the help of permanent residency visas.
 The most popular visa programs that Mexicans apply for are: